simonsf/uBrainSeg/README.md

 # uBrainSeg

-Related codes will be publicly available after acceptance.
+Related codes and sample data will be publicly available after acceptance.